pezi/dart_periphery/README.md

 ## ⏱️ Dart isolates

-Starting from version *0.9.7*, the default library handling mechanism creates a temporary library file, named in the format `pid_1456_libperiphery_arm.so`.
+Starting from version *0.9.7*, the default library handling mechanism creates a temporary library file, named in the format e.g. `pid_1456_libperiphery_arm.so`.
 The unique process ID for each isolate prevents repeated creation of the temporary library, avoiding crashes caused by overwriting an actively used library.